okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/user-query/index.md

 > **Note:** For optimal performance, Okta recommends using a [search](#search-users) parameter instead.
 See [Search users](#search-users).

-The `q` parameter checks the prefix of the profile property (`startWith` method) to find all matches against any of the three profile properties and isn't case-sensitive.
+The `q` parameter checks the prefix of the profile property (`startWith` method) to find all matches against any of the three profile properties.
+The matching method isn't case-sensitive.
 The find query parameter also supports the `limit` parameter but not the `after` parameter (pagination), see [Limits and pagination](#limits-and-pagination).

-> **Note:** If you're using the `q` parameter, the default limit is 10 users if not specified.
+> **Note:** If you're using the `q` parameter, the default limit is 10 users.

 #### Request example